nejohnson2/rpi-ds3231/README.md

 /sbin/hwclock -s
 ```

-above the last line.
+above the last line ```exit 0```.
 This will cause the hwclock to update the system time each time on reboot.

 ## Useful Commands